Capital Budgeting Process: Why Your Data Is Failing You

 - Starting from scratch: Without a current data feed of facility conditions, directors are forced to reassess capital allocation with every budget cycle.
 From replacements and major repairs to new construction, starting budget planning from square one on big projects consumes vast swaths of time without adding significant value.

-It’s Time to Overhaul Your Capital Budgeting Process
+2 Ways to Overhaul Your Capital Budgeting Process